filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 # Bootstrapping Trust

 Neither the client nor the provider have any specific reason to trust the other.
-Therefore, payment for a retrieval deal is done in pieces, sending vouchers as bytes are sent and verified.
+Therefore , payment for a retrieval deal is done incrementally, sending vouchers as bytes are sent and verified.

 The trust process is as follows:
 - When the deal is created, client & provider agree to a "payment interval" in bytes, which is the _minimum_ amount of data the provider will send before each required increment